sfu-dhil/wilde-schema/docs/collecting_reports.md

 ## Newspaper Collection Tools

-For Australian newspapers in the Trove database, use the custome-built Trove tool to collect articles. http://www.sfu.ca/~mjoyce/wt/.
+For Australian newspapers in the Trove database, use the custom-built Trove tool to collect articles. http://www.sfu.ca/~mjoyce/wt/.
 Copy and paste the marked up text into a new file in Oxygen for editing.

 For American newspapers in the Chronicling America database, use the CA tool to collect articles. http://www.sfu.ca/~mjoyce/wt/ca.html.
 Copy and paste the marked up text into a new file in Oxygen for editing.